matthiaskloft/Interval_Consensus_Model_OSF_repo/Readme.md

 This folder contains the code to reproduce our results, as well as the supplementary files for our simulation studies.

+- `00_download_big_files_osf.R`: Script to download the fit files and simulation results from the OSF storage.
 - `00_functions.R`: Auxiliary functions
 - `01a_simluation_study_final_v2.Rmd`: Code for the main simulation study.
 The corresponding `.R`-file was used to run the simulation on a server.
 - `01b_sim_visualizations_v2.Qmd`: Visualizations of the results of the main simulation study.
 The corresponding `.html` file shows a rendered version of the document.